About the PDC

 Email Alice: a.dubois@qub.ac.uk

-Erin joined the team in December 2021 and is quickly becoming indispensable!
-Erin is qualified in CMI Project Management.
-She has extensive experience in organising events, designing visuals and managing websites and social media communications.
-She spends most of her time supporting the PDC but also assists the impact team in the Research Policy Office with projects.
+Erin joined the team in December 2021.
+She is qualified in CMI Project Management and has extensive experience in project coordination and event organisation, designing visual communications and promotional materials, and managing websites and social media communications.
+Erin primarily supports the PDC but also provides support to the wider Research Strategy and Engagement Team with projects and events.

-Before joining the PDC, Erin worked in the Staff Training and Development Unit (now Learning and Development) for over 12 years, where she was responsible for organising training courses and events for staff.
-She joined the Faculty of Medicine, Health and Life Sciences to support the Gender Equality Team as the Faculty Equality Coordinator and was responsible for the coordination and communication of all Gender Equality events across the Faculty, before becoming the Projects and Communications Coordinator for Queen’s Gender Initiative.
+Before joining the PDC, Erin worked in the Staff Training and Development Unit (now the Learning and Development team in Organisational Development) for over 12 years, where she was responsible for organising training courses and events.
+She joined the Faculty of Medicine, Health and Life Sciences as the Faculty Equality Coordinator and was responsible for the coordination and communication of all Gender Equality events across the Faculty, before joining Queen's Gender Initiative as their Projects and Communications Coordinator.

 Email Erin: e.davidson@qub.ac.uk